shantanoo-desai/coap-wsn/README.md

 <h2>TO DO LIST</h2>
+1. Possiblity: while printing data keep printing the same content to a .txt or .json file..

-1. need to use this data printed on the gnome terminal for a simple UI.
+2. need to use this data printed on the gnome terminal for a simple UI.